Couverture de The Bright Hour

 Acheter pour 13,82 €

-Nina Riggs was just thirty-seven years old when initially diagnosed with breast cancer—one small spot.
-Within a year, the mother of two sons, ages seven and nine, and married sixteen years to her best friend, received the devastating news that her cancer was terminal.
+Poet and essayist Nina Riggs was just thirty-seven years old when initially diagnosed with breast cancer—one small spot.
+Within a year, she received the devastating news that her cancer was terminal.

-How does one live each day, “unattached to outcome”?
+How does a dying person learn to live each day “unattached to outcome”?
 How does one approach the moments, big and small, with both love and honesty?
+How does a young mother and wife prepare her two young children and adored husband for a loss that will shape the rest of their lives?
+How do we want to be remembered?

 Les membres Amazon Prime bénéficient automatiquement de 2 livres audio offerts chez Audible.